sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/segmenting_your_contacts.md

 1. Choose **Segment all contacts** or **Segment an existing list**.
 1. Enter a *Segment Name*.
 1. To segment an existing list, select a list from the *Select List to Segment* drop-down.
-1. From the *Select Condition* drop-down, choose the desired condition or custom field.
+1. From the *Condition* drop-down, choose the desired condition or custom field.
-1. From the *Select Criteria* drop-down, choose from a list of available operators based on the chosen condition.
+1. From the *Criteria* drop-down, choose from a list of available operators based on the chosen condition.

+For example, to create a segment of recipients that have clicked on a link in a specific marketing campaign:

+1. Navigate to **Marketing** and then select **Contacts**.
+1. Click **Create Segment**.
+1. Choose **Segment all contacts** or **Segment an existing list**.
+1. Enter a *Segment Name*.
+1. From the *Condition* drop-down, select **Engagement:Clicks**.
+1. From the *Criteria* drop-down. select **clicked**.
+1. From the last drop-down, select the name of the campaign you want to use for the segment.

 {% info %}
-The operator tells the segment *how* to apply the condition.
+The *Criteria* drop-down contains operators that tell the segment *how* to apply the condition.
 {% endinfo %}

-Depending on which condition is selected, the operators you can choose from differ.
-The operators assigned to custom fields will depend on the field type (Text, Date, or Number).
+Depending on which condition is selected, the criteria you can choose from differ.
+The criteria available to assign to conditions will depend on the field type (Text, Date, or Number).
 For example, a condition labeled "Number” will show `GREATER THAN`, `LESS THAN`, and `EQUALS` as options whereas a “Text” field will show `IS` and `IS NOT` as options.

 <table class="table" style="table-layout:fixed">
   <tr>
-    <th> Operator</th>
+    <th> Criteria</th>
     <th> Description</th>
   </tr>
   <tr>